yosmelchiang/codewars/README.md

-# 8kyu
+# easy

-This branch contains my solutions for 8kyu challenges on Codewars.
-The focus is on beginner-level problems, allowing me to strengthen foundational programming skills like basic loops, conditionals, and simple data structures.
+This branch contains my solutions for easy challenges on javascript.

 # Languages used:
 - Javascript